 The most obvious impact from grid ditching is the linear construction of the ditches, which are obviously anthropogenic in nature and foreign to a natural marsh setting.
 Other impacts appear to be marsh or setting specific.
-They include draining of surface water features, loss of water fowl and muskrat habitat, loss of seaside sparrow, habitat, encroachment by Phragmites australis into the tidally-inundated areas, expansion of woody plants into the marsh, and other alterations of marsh vegetation regimes.
+They include draining of surface water features, loss of water fowl and muskrat habitat, loss of seaside sparrow habitat, encroachment by Phragmites australis into the tidally-inundated areas, expansion of woody plants into the marsh, and other alterations of marsh vegetation regimes.
+These impacts are found at one or more marshes along the East Coast, but are not found at all ditched marshes.

 Ditches tend to be persistent features in a marsh.
 Some ditches do fill in or otherwise transmit water poorly.
-This has been addressed by periodically maintaining the ditch system by reconstructing them back to original dimensions.
-This kind of ditch maintenance is sometimes called standard water management.
-This is because the intended benefit of a maintained ditched marsh is fewer adult mosquitoes.
+This has been addressed according to "standard water management" by periodically maintaining the ditch system by reconstructing them back to original dimensions.
+The intended benefit of a maintained ditched marsh is fewer adult mosquitoes.
 Evidence that maintaining a ditch system is beneficial is, however, mostly anecdotal.
 These reports compare the initial conditions following ditching to times on Long Island when the ditches were not well maintained.
 Modern records indicate that complaints decrease in areas near marshes that have been recently maintained.
-New Jersey light trap data, although these traps are monitored regularly, and are set at fixed locations as a rule, may not generate quantitative data to support this finding, however, because most traps measure area production of mosquitoes.
-They generally do not reflect the mosquito production of a particular marsh.
+New Jersey light trap data, although these traps are monitored regularly, and are set at fixed locations as a rule, may not generate quantitative data to support this finding, however, because most traps measure area production of mosquitoes. generally do not reflect the mosquito production of a particular marsh.
 Ditch maintenance is usually conducted at specific marshes, rather than at all the marshes in a particular area.
-In addition, such comparisons are hampered by ditch maintenance recordkeeping, which has focused on machine and staff effort, and tended not to document work done in specific locations or in specific marshes.
+In addition, local comparisons are hampered by ditch maintenance recordkeeping, which has focused on machine and staff effort, and tended not to document work done in specific locations or in specific marshes.
 However, in areas or times where ditches are not maintained, mosquitoes appear to proliferate.
 Therefore, although quantitative assessments of the effectiveness of ditch maintenance are essentially non-existent, mosquito professionals on and off Long Island are convinced it is a means of reducing mosquito numbers.
 This, coupled with regulatory limitations on other forms of water management, accounts for the persistence of ditch maintenance as a means of water management on Long Island.
 Other northeast US mosquito control agencies tend to use other water management techniques now, mostly because alternatives are allowed, and even promoted, elsewhere.